nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * It implements `FindContactParser#parse()` to parse and validate the user input
     * It creates predicate objects using the command arguments and adds them to the list of predicates in `FindContactCriteria`
+    * It implements `FindContactParser#isAtLeastOnePrefixPresent()` to validate that at least one search parameter was provided by the user

   * `FindContactCriteria`:
     * It stores all the predicates which will be used to test for matching contacts